kuzzleio/documentation-old/src/sdk-reference/role/index.md

 $role = new Role($security, $roleId, $roleDefinition);
 ```

-Instantiates a new `Role` object, which is a representation of a set of right policies.
+Instantiates a new `Role` object, which defines a set of right policies.

 ---